danielbarczynski/practicing-git/commands.md

 git clean -fd => deletes untracked files and directories
 git clean -fx => deletes all untracked (also ignored) files and directories
 for rebase purposes
+git fetch origin fetch data only from origin
+git fetch --all fetch data from all remotes (origin is one of them)